kota-yata/neornd/README.md

 ## ATTENTION
 This module use [double type number](https://docs.microsoft.com/ja-jp/dotnet/visual-basic/language-reference/data-types/double-data-type), so maximum number is ```1.797693e+308```, minimum number is ```2.225074e-308```.

 This mean 1st/2nd argument must be smaller than 1.797693e+308 and greater than 2.225074e-308.
-3rd argument must be integer, and must be smaller than 308 and greater than 0.
+3rd argument must be integer, and must be smaller than 16 (to avoid stack overflow) and greater than 0.

 ## DEVELOPMENT